Phil Mickelson made the cut at the Rocket Mortgage Classic in Detroit this week, but he’s not in contention for a win.

 — @Messagist (@GolfOutsider) July 3, 2021

-Mickelson’s strategy of both implying self-importantly that he’s responsible for bringing a major economic impact to Detroit AND that he’d be taking that away because of a reporter’s accurate reporting shockingly didn’t pay off for him.
+Mickelson’s brilliant strategy of both implying self-importantly that he’s responsible for bringing a major economic impact to Detroit AND that he’d be taking that away because of a reporter’s accurate reporting didn’t pay off for him.
 To his limited credit (considering his gambling history, he might be used to getting limited credit) he’s seemingly realized that and is attempting to change course.

 I like golf, more than just about anyone I know, and even I get really fucking tired of watching super rich guys pretend to be overburdened victims when they’re asked to own, explain, or even comment on their documented actions and behavior.
 It’s hard enough to sit through all the commercials as it is.